utkarshpratap2002/learnedinDITISS/fcn-docs/day11/day11.md

 ### Frame-relay

 Frame-relay is called P2M (Point-to-Multipoint).
+It works on the layer 2 (Data Link Layer), it is basically a connection-oriented communication medium then the *connection-less* communication in the ethernet.
+However, it is being hugley replaced by **MPLS**.

 - Frame-relay mapping happing according to the frame-relay numbers such that creating a multipoint connection.
 - ISPs provide you connection where you can map the one **hub** with muliple **spokes** using frame-relay numbers.